Skip to main content

 • 20th and 21st Century Literature in French, from former French colonies and the French-speaking world

-• Special concentration on the French Caribbean
+• Special concentration on French colonialism

 • Post-colonial theory and analysis